durette/bspaz/README.md

 Drop PHP file on server.
 Make sure HTTP daemon can write to the folder.
 Open file from browser.

 Currently, the URL is stored in a text file on the server.

+I originally wrote this in 2014 and migrated it from Sourceforge to Github as-is.